sinadarbouy/mcp-nats/README.md

   - Implements MCP server specification
   - Compatible with MCP clients like Claude Desktop
   - Standardized tool definitions for LLM interaction
+  - Safe, read-only operations for AI interaction with NATS

 ## Requirements
 - Go 1.24 or later